tarekziade/sizer/README.rst

     ...

+The first run will take ages because the tool needs to deploy an SSM-enabled EC2 instance and that takes a while.
+But once it's done it should be fairly fast on the next runs.

 When instances are created, they are left on AWS to be reused or can be wiped out after the test is over with an option.

+If you don't wipe them, the REAPER will automatically do it after some time.